-Identifying technology and operational requirements.
-The Center will accomplish this principally by hosting and supporting relevant Technology Working Group (TWG) activities.
-The Center will also be expected to conduct relevant, focused studies as described below to support program development, and participate in relevant technical conferences and symposia.
+Identifying technology requirements.
+The Center will accomplish this principally by hosting and supporting the General Forensics and DNA Technology Working Group (TWG) activities.
+The Center will also be expected to conduct relevant, focused studies to support program development, and participate in relevant technical conferences and symposia.

-The Center will host and support an electronic crime TWG.
-TWGs consist of roughly 20 knowledgeable practitioners in the operational employment of the technology addressed in a particular portfolio.
+TWGs typically consist of 20 expert practitioners knowledgeable in the operational employment of the technology addressed in a particular portfolio.
 They assist NIJ in identifying technology gaps in a portfolio area in terms of operational requirements and desired outcomes.
-They also assist NIJ in reviewing ongoing technology projects and potential new projects.
-TWGs facilitate outreach and assist in facilitating technology demonstrations and evaluations.
-The Center is expected to have the knowledge to identify the key agencies and practitioners that should participate in the TWG.
+They also assist NIJ in the review of ongoing efforts, facilitate outreach, and coordinate demonstration opportunities.
+The Center provides general logistics in support of its TWG.
+The Center is expected to capture and disseminate technology needs, including assessment metrics for each identified gap.